Skip to content

 The new recycling centre will comprise of two distinct sections:

-• Public facing area – where residents arrive and park to deposit materials for recycling
+• Public facing area – where residents arrive to deposit materials for recycling

 • Operational area – where the council’s operational activities take place, including transporting the collection containers to and from the centre.